bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 }
 ```

-The IntendedFor field is optional and in case the fieldmaps do not correspond to
+The IntendedFor field is OPTIONAL and in case the fieldmaps do not correspond to
 any particular scans it does not have to be filled.

 Multiple fieldmaps can be stored.
 In such case the `_run-1`, `_run-2` should be
 used.
-The optional `acq-<label>` key/value pair corresponds to a custom label
+The OPTIONAL `acq-<label>` key/value pair corresponds to a custom label
 the user may use to distinguish different set of parameters.

 #### Phase difference image and at least one magnitude image